KnowageLabs/Knowage-Documentation/functionalities-guide/datamining/index.rst

     Document browsing on server.

 We suppose to open a document with text outputs.
 At the top of the page you find the command box.
-When the document is lauched, it is automatically executed with the default command (which is the one set to **auto** in the template file) and you get the corresponding outputs displayed in different tabs.
+When the document is launched, it is automatically executed with the default command (which is the one set to **auto** in the template file) and you get the corresponding outputs displayed in different tabs.
 If you wish to change the command to get other outputs you can use the dedicated combobox as emphasized in the following figure.

 .. _selectingcommandapp:
 .. figure:: media/image386.png